MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex2_retention_labels.md

 1. Log into the Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.

-1. On the taskbar at the bottom of the page, select the Start button, scroll down and then select **Outlook**.
-If necessary, sign in as **Megan Bowen** MeganB@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
-Megan's password should be provided by your lab hosting provider.

-1. In the Outlook application, select the **Inbox**

-1. With the right mouse button select the first email item in the center pane, and in the menu, select **Assign Policy**.

-1. A list of retention policies will be displayed.

-1. If available, select the **VAT Returns and supporting documents** otherwise select **one Month delete** from the existing policies(just for applying a setting within this exercise).
+1. In **Microsoft Edge**, navigate to **https://outlook.office.com/** and login with **Megan Bowen**'s account.

+1. In Megan's inbox, select the first email with the right mouse button, then select **Advanced actions > Assign policy > VAT Returns and supporting documents**.
+If the newly created label is not available, select **1 Month Delete** for this exercise.

-	  Note: Published retention labels can take seven days to appear in Exchange Online and the mailbox must contain 10 MB of data.
+    >**Note**: Published retention labels can take seven days to appear in Exchange Online and the mailbox must contain 10 MB of data.

-1. Keep **Outlook** open.
+1. Keep **Outlook** window open.

 You have successfully applied a retention label to an Outlook email.